mppnet/frontend/docs/protocol.md

 - `4007` - `Exceeded x messages per y seconds.`: There is a cap on how many individual message objects can be sent in a period of time.
 If this cap is exceeded the socket is closed.
 - `4008` - `Bot detected.`: The client was detected as a bot during the handshake.
 Make sure you're using a valid bot token.
 - `4009` - `Client limit reached.`: There is a limit on how many clients can be connected at a time per user.
 Contact the owner if you need to connect more clients.
-- Between `4500` and `4999` - `Hit volation limit.
+- Between `4500` and `4999` - `Another client caused your IP to hit volation limit.
 Your IP is temporarily banned.
 Last violation reason: x`: A different client on the same IP address received a violation.
 Your IP hit the volation quota and that caused a temporary IP address ban.
 Subtract 500 from the code to see the original violation code.

 ## Important concepts
 ### Colors